Docs

 This means a +100 underdog is more likely to win than a +240 underdog (according to the book).
 Conversely, a -190 favorite is more likely to win than a -120 favorite.

-Positive and Negative oddsBettors can convert these line numbers into an implied probability.
+Bettors can convert these line numbers into an implied probability using tools like our Betting Odds Calculator.

-For example, if a book assigns a team — let’s say the Seahawks against the Patriots– a +100 line, that translates to a 50% winning probability, or a coin flip.
+For example, if a book assigns a team — let’s say the Seahawks against the Patriots — a +100 line, that translates to a 50% winning probability, or a coin flip.

 If a bettor believes that in this game the Seahawks actually have a greater than 50% chance to win, they would assign a positive expected value (+EV).
 If that bettor believes the team has a less than 50% chance to win, they would assign a negative expected value (-EV).